aarondl/ultimateq/README.md

 }
 ```

+##Packages

+###ultimateq
+This package ties all the low level plumbing together, using this package's
+helpers it should be easy to create a bot and deploy him into the dying world
+of irc.

+###irc
+This package houses the common irc constants and types necessary throughout
+the bot.
+It's supposed to remain a small and dependency-less package that all
+packages can utilize.

+###parse
+This package deals with parsing irc protocols.
+It is able to consume irc
+protocol messages using the Parse method, returning the common formatted
+IrcMessage type from the irc package.

+###inet
+Implements the actual connection to the irc server, handles buffering, and
+logarithmic write-speed throttling.

 ###extension
 This package defines helpers to create an extension for the bot.
+It should
-It should expose a way to connect/allow connections to the bot via TCP or Unix socket.
-And have simple helpers for some network RPC mechanism (JSON-RPC is a likely candidate).
+expose a way to connect/allow connections to the bot via TCP or Unix socket.

-###irc
-This package deals with irc protocols.
-Parsing, Message construction helpers, and Validation.

-The following types should be expected:

-- IrcConnection: A connection to an irc server.
-Wraps calls for irc/network
-- IrcParser: An irc message deconstructor.
-- IrcMessage: A deconstructed irc message.
-The result of IrcParser.
-- IrcBuilder: A message builder object.
-- IrcValidator: An irc protocol validator.
-Should work with IrcBuilder to ensure validity.

-###irc/network
-Implements the actual connection to the irc server, handles buffering, logarithmic write-speed throttling.
+And have simple helpers for some network RPC mechanism (JSON-RPC is a
+likely candidate).

 ###data
 This package holds data for irc based services.
-It supplies information about channels, and users
+It supplies information
-that the bot is aware of.
+about channels, and users that the bot is aware of.

 Persistence may need some attention.
-Does this bot have built-in user levels and modes for users?
-Does it
+Does this bot have built-in user
+levels and modes for users?
+Does it have arbitrary key-value
-have arbitrary key-value store for extensions?
+store for extensions?
+How do extensions keep this data up to date?
+Will
+they have their own copy of the data or do they need to query the data on the
+master bot all the time?